Perth Cremations & Burials was established in 2014 and built upon the foundations of transparency, integrity & excellence.

 Want to celebrate the life of a loved one?

-A cremation ceremony is an alternative to a burial service.
-It is similar to a funeral service, where family members, loved ones, and friends gather to honor the deceased by participating in prayers, eulogies, and the sharing of memories.
+A cremation ceremony, or also called a cremation service is an alternative to a burial service that is more common in recent times.
+Similar to a funeral service, a cremation service is where family members, loved ones, and friends gather to honor the deceased by participating in prayers, eulogies, and the sharing of memories.

-There are cremation services that can occur both before or after the actual cremation process.
+There are cremation and crematorium services that can occur both before or after the actual cremation process.
 A cremation funeral service is before the cremation, while a cremation memorial service is after.

 In either case, family and friends participate in traditions according to their religion (or lack of) and talk about how their lives were touched by the deceased.
 It can be formal or informal, depending on what the family members agree on or if the deceased had a pre-paid funeral.

-Looking for a low cost cremation?
+Looking for a low cost cremation service?
 Or need some cremation funeral service ideas?
 Get in touch with our experts at Perth Cremations today.